-Prior to the merger and recapitalization (described below), there were 7,350,000 outstanding shares of Telecomm common stock.
-This included 4,120,000 common stock shares issued for cash to Telecomm shareholders, officers and directors and the 3,230,000 shares issued to MV Nanotech.
-Telecomm purchased and retired 2,000,000 common stock shares from its former officers and directors immediately prior to the merger and private placement transactions, leaving 5,350,000 Telecomm common stock shares at the time of the merger and private placement transactions.
+Prior to the merger and recapitalization (described below), there were 7,350,000 shares of the Company's common stock outstanding.
+This included 4,120,000 shares of common stock issued for cash to the Company's shareholders, officers and directors and 3,230,000 shares issued to MV Nanotech.
+The Company purchased and retired 2,000,000 shares of its common stock from its former officers and directors immediately prior to the merger and private placement transactions, leaving 5,350,000 shares of the Company's common stock outstanding at the time of the merger and private placement transactions.

 On January 10, 2006, the Company completed the acquisition of EnviroSystems, Inc. ("EnviroSystems") in a merger transaction.
-The Company issued 6,400,000 shares of common stock in exchange for all the outstanding shares, options and warrants of EnviroSystems, Inc. Pursuant to an agreement and plan of merger dated as of November 11, 2005 (the "Merger Agreement"), by and among Telecomm Sales Network, TSN Acquisition Corporation ("TAC"), a newly formed and wholly owned subsidiary of Telecomm Sales Network, and EnviroSystems, Inc. ("EnviroSystems"), TAC merged with and into EnviroSystems, with EnviroSystems as the surviving corporation.
-On January 10, 2006, prior to the merger, Telecomm had \$4,177 in cash, a note receivable of \$40,375, and liabilities of \$10,869 with net assets of \$33,683 and 5,350,000 common stock shares issued and outstanding.
+The Company issued 6,400,000 shares of common stock in exchange for all the outstanding shares, options and warrants of EnviroSystems, Inc. Pursuant to an agreement and plan of merger dated as of November 11, 2005 (the "Merger Agreement"), by and among the Company, TSN Acquisition Corporation ("TAC"), a newly formed and wholly owned subsidiary of the Company, and EnviroSystems, Inc. ("EnviroSystems"), TAC merged with and into EnviroSystems, with EnviroSystems as the surviving corporation.
+On January 10, 2006, prior to the merger, the Company had \$4,177 in cash, a note receivable of \$40,375, and liabilities of \$10,869 with net assets of \$33,683 and 5,350,000 common stock shares issued and outstanding.

-The transaction between Telecomm and EnviroSystems has been treated as a reverse merger and recapitalization of EnviroSystems for reporting purposes.
+The transaction between the Company and EnviroSystems has been treated as a reverse merger and recapitalization of EnviroSystems for reporting purposes.
 The Company's filed financial statements reflect the restatement of EnviroSystems stockholders' equity for the periods ending March 31, 2006 and 2005.
-The net effect of the merger is that the prior EnviroSystems preferred shareholders received 40% or 6,400,000 shares of the outstanding stock of Telecomm in the transaction for their outstanding shares, warrants and options of EnviroSystems preferred stock.
+The net effect of the merger is that the prior EnviroSystems preferred shareholders received 40% or 6,400,000 shares of the outstanding stock of the Company in the transaction for their outstanding shares, warrants and options of EnviroSystems preferred stock.

-All shares of Telecomm common stock to be issued to the EnviroSystems shareholders, option holders and warrant holders (6,400,000 shares) in the merger are subject to a lock-up and held in escrow for a period equal to the longer of (a) 12 months following the closing or (b) 9 months after the effective date of a registration statement covering the resale of the shares of Telecomm common stock sold in the offering, provided, that such lock-up period shall not exceed the date 15 months from the closing.
+All shares of the Company's common stock to be issued to the EnviroSystems shareholders, option holders and warrant holders (6,400,000 shares) in the merger are subject to a lock-up and held in escrow for a period equal to the longer of (a) 12 months following the closing or (b) 9 months after the effective date of a registration statement covering the resale of the shares of the Company's common stock sold in the offering, provided, that such lock-up period shall not exceed the date 15 months from the closing.
 The escrow shares will be used to secure indemnification obligations of EnviroSystems shareholders to the Company under the merger agreement.